Hand-Crafted-Rings, by

 in a darker appearance.

-A lot of 1ct Diamonds are cut so as to make
+A lot of 1ct Diamonds are deliberately cut so as to be

 The difference in appearance between an 'Ideal' cut and a